nginxinc/nginx-gateway-fabric/docs/developer/implementing-a-feature.md

    visibility.
 If any discussions regarding the issue occur outside the issue thread, provide a summary of the conversation as a comment on the issue itself.
 This ensures that all relevant information and discussions are consolidated in one place for easy reference.
-3. **Fork the repo**: NKG follows a fork workflow, which you can learn more about in the [branching and workflow](/docs/developer/branching-and-workflow.md) documentation.
+3. **Fork the repo**: NGF follows a fork workflow, which you can learn more about in the [branching and workflow](/docs/developer/branching-and-workflow.md) documentation.
 4. **Branch**: Create a branch following the [naming conventions](/docs/developer/branching-and-workflow.md#branch-naming-conventions).